EmmanuellDev/re-action/README.md

 Deconstructor
 * It is used to split the object or variable into small divisions using const
 * It can be used in both class and functional component

+Event Handling
+* It can be used in both class and functional component
+* Bind is a keyword used to define the this keyword.
+By using the bind keyword, the this keyword will no more be Undefined